PixelPaper/ixdsuperstars/index.md

 - [Ushahidi](http://www.ushahidi.com)
 - [Newstweek](http://newstweek.com)

-Take a look at this video from the most recent [Consumer Electronics Show](http://www.youtube.com/watch?v=Q31IRTwk4rM) to see where the future is taking us
+Take a look at this video from the most recent [Consumer Electronics Show](http://www.youtube.com/watch?v=Q31IRTwk4rM) to see where the future is taking us.